cs01/gdbgui/docs/gettingstarted.md

+Before running `gdbgui`, you should compile your program with debug symbols and a lower level of optimization, so code isn't optimized out before runtime.
+To include debug symbols with `gcc` or `rustc`, this means using `-g`.
+To disable most optimizations in gdcc `gcc` use the `-O0` flag.

+For more details, consult your compiler's documentation or a search engine.

-Now that you have `gdbgui` installed, all you need to do is run
+Now that you have `gdbgui` installed and your program compiled with debug symbols, all you need to do is run
 ```
 gdbgui
 ```

-which will start gdbgui's server and open a new tab in your browser.
+This will start gdbgui's server and open a new tab in your browser.
 That tab contains a fully functional frontend running `gdb`!

 You can see gdbgui in action on [YouTube](https://www.youtube.com/channel/UCUCOSclB97r9nd54NpXMV5A).